 The Pocumtuck Valley Memorial Association (PVMA) of Deerfield, Massachusetts is a non-profit, membership-based cultural and historical organization incorporated by an official act of the Massachusetts Legislature in 1870.

 Below are a series of short paragraph summaries of PVMA.
 For a detailed overview of the organization download a pdf file.
-For an overview of PVMA’s many educational and cultural programs, download the following pdf file slide show.
-For a list of the PVMA officers and board click here.
+For a visual overview of PVMA’s many educational and cultural programs, download the following pdf file slide show.

 Pocumtuck Valley Memorial Association is a vibrant regional organization, maintaining Memorial Hall Museum, a research Library, Deerfield Teachers’ Center, Indian House Children’s Museum, and Community Outreach projects.